EternityForest/EmberOS/README.md

 It would be possible to remove some things and shrink it, but I don't suggest this, as a 16GB card will make wear leveling more effective and give your app room to expand.

+As a notable feature, the entire sketch partition is a Git repository, so you will be able to track changes to the system(A sane .gitignore is included).

 See [Here](EmberOS/src/modules/embedpi/filesystem/sketch/share/ember-doc/) for info on how to do common stuff.